Marcus Luttrell: Operation Red Wings controversy

 Luttrell claimed in Lone Survivor that Murphy considered killing the unarmed civilians who stumbled upon the SEAL reconnaissance team and even put it to a vote, but this has been criticized and dismissed by many as fiction.
 Navy Special Warfare Command spokesman Lieutenant Steve Ruh stated that "the senior guy ultimately has the ultimate authority" for making decisions in the field.
 He also stated that "this is the first time I've ever heard of anything put to a vote like that.
 In my 14 years of Navy experience, I've never seen or heard of anything like that."
 Murphy's father claims in the June 12, 2007 article "Survivor's book dishonors son's memory" in Newsday that his son would never have considered killing unarmed civilians, let alone putting such a grave decision up for a vote.
 Military protocol and rules of engagement strictly forbid harming unarmed non-combatant civilians.

 Mohammad Gulab, the Afghan villager who rescued Luttrell, also disputes Luttrell's version of the story.
 Luttrell claims that he fired off nearly all of his rounds, but Gulab said that he was found with all 11 magazines of ammunition.
 Gulab also said that the Taliban heard the helicopter drop off the SEAL team, then tracked their footprints.
 When the Taliban found them, they were debating about what to do with the herdsmen, so they held back.
 After they released them, the Taliban decided to attack.
 Gulab claims that the locals heard the firefight, searched the hills afterward, and found no Taliban corpses.
 Andrew MacMannis is a former Marine Colonel who helped plan the mission and was on location for the recovery operation, and he says that there were no reports of any enemy casualties.
-Luttrel hid with all 11 magazine of his rifle beneath the rock until the attacking Taliban group retreated.
+Luttrel hid with all 11 magazines of his rifle beneath the rock until the attacking Taliban group retreated.
 Two videos that the Taliban shot during the firefight only show seven men in Ahmad Shah's militia.
 Gulab claims that he was never given the chance to tell his side of the story, and that his interpreter before a 60 Minutes interview told him, "Whatever Marcus says in the interview, say yes."